 I'm tired of hearing broadcast radio stations complain about having to pay performance royalties to artists.

 Every civilized country in the world follows that schema.
 The United States' refusal to fall in line costs artists millions of dollars in reciprocation from countries that already pay.

 For a radio station to claim it delivers "promotional value" in lieu of performance royalty when it has a playlist of 300 songs - and adds a song a week to its rotation - is the height of being disengenuous.
 The reason only 300 songs appear on a playlist is because the station knows that's why people tune in.

-If you take this idea one step farther, the radio station demands advertisers pay to reach the audience it built (by

-	using popular songs which draw that audience in).
-Radio needs to get over its thought that in today's world it is a

-	music discovery vehicle.
+If you take this idea one step farther, the radio station demands advertisers pay to reach the audience it built (by using popular songs which draw that audience in).
+Radio needs to get over its thought that in today's world it is a music discovery vehicle.
 It is a music redundancy vehicle at best, with an occasional introduction to new artists.

-	Accepting the above about radio doing nothing for independent artists, for the artists, this concept then falls into two

-	camps: 1) new artists seeking exposure; 2) established artists who do the most screaming for a bigger cut of performance

-	royalty pie.
-The former has no grounds for demanding money as they stand to benefit far more than a radio station

-	playing their song (which causes tune-out for the station with that part of the audience not liking the new music).
-The

-	latter group - established artsts - have the economics of music confused with the degree of narcissism they possess.
+Accepting the above about radio doing nothing for independent artists, this concept then falls into two camps for the artists: 1) new artists seeking exposure; 2) established artists who do the most screaming for a bigger cut of performance royalty pie.
+The former has no grounds for demanding money as they stand to benefit far more than a radio station playing their song (which causes tune-out for the station with that part of the audience not liking the new music).
+The latter group - established artists - have the economics of music confused with the degree of narcissism they possess.